 You could, quite simply, ask some of your employees to take annual leave to help clear the backlog.
 This is especially plausible for businesses who typically have quieter periods or are now less busy due to COVID-19 and don’t require as many hands on deck.

 You might have provisions in your employment contracts that enable you to request that staff take time off, at certain times of the year, such as Christmas.
 Alternatively, you can rely on statutory notice provisions whereby you’re required to give twice the amount of notice as the length of holiday you want the employee to take, e.g., 2 weeks’ notice to take a week of annual leave.
-In any case, you’re well within your legal rights to ask employees to use some of their annual leave.
+For certain types of statutory leave, such as parental bereavement leave, employees are entitled to two weeks of paid time off under the Parental Bereavement Pay Regulations 2020.
+In any case, you’re well within your legal rights as an employer to ask employees to use some of their annual leave or to consider taking leave where appropriate.

 Now, despite this, it’s understandable that you may be reluctant to employ this measure – for the sake of employee relations and morale – but it’s something you can fall back on if you need to.
 Just be clear about your reasons and that it’s for the good of the company.